jollyjerr/knowledge/programming/data-mining/outlier-analysis.md

 ## Detection Methods

-- Groundtruth label (vetted cases of anomalous activity)
+- Ground truth label (vetted cases of anomalous activity)

 In real world setting you may use semi-supervised learning.